Annual Election Period for Medicare Advantage Plans and Prescription Drug Plans: October 15 through December 7.

 • Ritter will not market any other product to you.
 They only provide business-to-business services to brokers like myself.

 • Ritter earns a commission on PDP sales.
-Your premium for any Prescription Drug Plan is the same, regardless if you purchase it directly from the carrier, use Ritter, or any licensed broker.
+Your premium for any Prescription Drug Plan is the same, regardless if you purchase it directly from the carrier, via Ritter, or a licensed broker.